KillyMXI/obsidian-demo-vault/Rolling calendar.md

 	- `obsidian/datacore/rollingDayCalendar.jsx`
 	- `obsidian/datacore/rollingWeekCalendar.jsx`

-_Note: there is currently no way for Datacore components to use relative paths.
+_Note: there is currently no perfect way for Datacore components to use relative paths (waiting for [PR 150](https://github.com/blacksmithgu/datacore/pull/150) to be merged).
 Paths inside files might need to be edited according to your vault organizational structure if you put them in a different place._

 ## Rolling week calendar